Ireland's 1901 census has survived complete

 It is the first full all-Ireland census available to genealogists (records from earlier censuses were almost completely destroyed).

-You will be pleased to know that these census records are freely available at the website of the National Archives in Dublin (NAI).
-They are fully indexed and can be searched under myriad criteria, and both transcriptions and original returns can be veiwed without charge.
+They are fully indexed and can be searched under myriad criteria, and both transcriptions and original returns can be viewed without charge.

 The family of James Joyce in the 1901 census

-On census night, the young man who was to become one of Ireland's most celebrated writers, James Joyce, was living with his parents and nine siblings at 8 Royal Terrace in the seaside resort of Clontarf, co Dublin.
+On census night, the young man who was to become one of Ireland's most celebrated writers, James Joyce, was living with his parents and nine siblings at 8 Royal Terrace in the seaside resort of Clontarf, County Dublin.

 (This image is reproduced with the kind permission of the National Archives of Ireland.)